Droogans/mysql_tutorial/README.md

 Some can easily get by on a good smile and a USB flash drive, and yet, a brilliant scientists might actually *use* the command line to submit a patch on the new Mars rover hardware over at NASA.
 We'll focus on the second of these groups.

-As [a wonderful essay][commandline_essay] has implied, cars can be used as an analogy to help demonstrate the subjective differences operating systems.
+As [a wonderful essay][commandline_essay] has implied, cars can be used as an analogy to help demonstrate the subjective differences between operating systems.

-The description used to introduce the reader to Linux is as follows, and I feel is quite humorous:
+The description used to introduce the reader to Linux is as follows, and I feel it is quite humorous:

 > Linux ...[the dealership]... which is right next door, and which is not a business at all.
 It's a bunch of RVs, yurts, tepees, and
 > geodesic domes set up in a field and organized by consensus.
 The people who live there are making tanks.
 These are not old-fashioned,